nxcc/Jsoner/README.md

 To enable this extension, add this to your `LocalSettings.php`:

-    wfLoadExtension( 'JSONer' );
+    wfLoadExtension( 'Jsoner' );

-This will enable the JSONer extension and add the following functions to the MediaWiki parser:
+This will enable the Jsoner extension and add the following functions to the MediaWiki parser:

 * `#jsoner` with parameters `url` and filters, [see below](#available-filters).

 ## Configuration

 The extension has multiple settings.
-Please put them after the `wfLoadExtension( 'JSONer' );`.
+Please put them after the `wfLoadExtension( 'Jsoner' );`.

 ### $jsonerBaseUrl (default = null)